maintain3r/terraform-course-beginner/04-backends/README.md

 terraform.tfstate
 ```

-Now let's add loca type backed config explicitly specifying the path argument of it.
+By default the backend is local, but we'll add it explicitly to customize it a bit by adding the `path` argument.
 We'll add backend section with empty path argument in random.tf file and create a config file with path and value.
 ```
 $ cat /tmp/TF/random.tf